Elliott Reid: Television

 A member of The Actors Studio from its inception, Reid was a regular in NBC television's That Was the Week That Was (1964–1965).
 Although he was signed to be the series's anchor-host, his role was reduced.
 He portrayed Warren Winslow on the CBS comedy Miss Winslow and Son (1979).
 He also made guest appearances on Murder, She Wrote, The Odd Couple, I Love Lucy, It's Always Jan, Barney Miller, Small Wonder, Perry Mason, and The Munsters.

 In 1992 Reid appeared in the season three Seinfeld episode "The Letter", as one of the collectors considering buying a painting of Kramer.
 Reid's final television role was as Henry on the episode "Please Re-Lease Me" of the television sitcom Maybe This Time.
-He retired in 1995, but returned for an uncredited role as Miguel in the 2000 short film Scattering Mother and the role of Buddy in the feature film adaptation of the same name in 2005.
+He retired in 1995, but returned for an uncredited role as Miguel in the 2000 short film 13 Heads of Hair and the role of Buddy in the feature film Scattering Mother in 2005.